davidecerutti/raspicam_ndi/README.md

 raspicamndi - V1.0.0
 	is the first released version, now with a command line interface to set up the stream an camera

-		-new feature:	new command line interface, all the basic usage of the raspicamndi is implemented as UI -fixed bug:	cleaned al the code coming from alfa testing +bug report:	no controls in incorrect value in setndi +bug report:	no controls in incorrect values in set camera
+		*new feature:	new command line interface, all the basic usage of the raspicamndi is implemented as UI -fixed bug:	cleaned al the code coming from alfa testing +bug report:	no controls in incorrect value in setndi +bug report:	no controls in incorrect values in set camera